What does OTP mean?

 One-time password (OTP) systems provide a mechanism for logging on to a network or service using a unique password that can only be used once, as the name suggests.

 The static password is the most common authentication method and the least secure.
 If "qwerty" is always your password, it's time for a change.

 Why is a one-time password safe?

-This feature prevents some forms of identity theft by making sure that a captured user name/password pair cannot be used a second time.
+The OTP feature prevents some forms of identity theft by making sure that a captured user name/password pair cannot be used a second time.

 One-time passwords are a form of strong authentication, providing much better protection to eBanking, corporate networks, and other systems containing sensitive data.